The Federal Child Support Guidelines: Step-by-Step

 - means money that one of you may have to pay to the other to continue supporting your children financially following your separation or divorce

 - “paying parent”

 - “receiving parent”

 It is important to know that there are also provincial and territorial child support guidelines.
 The guidelines that apply to you depend on your situation.
 This guide will help you figure out which guidelines apply to you.
 The child support laws in most provinces and territories are much like the Federal Guidelines or they may only have minor differences (except in Quebec, which has its own child support model).
-So, even if provincial or territorial guidelines apply in your situation, you may still find this guide helpful.
+Many of them may refer to “custody” and “access” or use other language about parenting.
+Even if provincial or territorial guidelines apply in your situation, you may still find this guide helpful.

 About the Federal Guidelines

 The Federal Guidelines are a set of rules and tables used to determine child support when parents divorce.
 They are the law.
 Their main goals are: